landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 `.xbe` files are Xbox Executables, `.bik` are [Bink Video](https://www.radgametools.com/bnkmain.htm) files, and `.tga` are images... but `.lin` is new to me.

-In Splinter Cell the maps have separate parts to them.
-So in the training mission `001_Training`, you likely have `0_0_2_Training.lin` for the first part and `0_0_3_Training.lin` for the second part which gets loaded when an in-map loading sequence occurs.
+In Splinter Cell the maps are divided into separate parts.
+So in the training mission `001_Training`, you likely have `0_0_2_Training.lin` for the first part and `0_0_3_Training.lin` for the second which gets loaded via an in-game loading sequence after advancing to some zone in the map.

 I instantly thought that `common.lin` might contain data common to both of these parts as a way to reduce file size.
 The Halo games for instance have a `shared.map` containing assets which are shared across most maps, and load data at a fixed address so that the file can be trivially transmuted from a binary blob to its in-memory data structures.